apphiaWang/home/digital-cv.md

 - **responsibilities**:
     - Designed the platform in collaboration with other Phd students,
     - Designed the back-end database;
-    - Implemented the webframework using Ruby On Rails, Vue.js, and PostgreSQL;
+    - Implemented the web platform using Ruby On Rails, Vue.js, and PostgreSQL;
-    - Developed all the online visualization modules using Oviz.
+    - Developed all the online visualization modules using Oviz;
+    - Improved the UI using Bootstrap-Vue and TypeScript.

 - **result**: The proposal is now under revision at Microbiome.
 The platform  is available at [gutmeta.deepomics.org](https://gutmeta.deepomics.org/visualizer/analysis/meta-overview).
 > The gutmeta platform is temporarily down.